 higher educational institution means an institution within the meaning of the Higher Education Funding Act 1988 (Cwlth), section 4.

+Note for this regulation:

-* The Code, sections 56 (Increase in guarantor’s liabilities), 70 (Court may reopen unjust transactions), 71 (Orders on reopening of transactions), 72 (Court may review unconscionable interest and other charges), 73 (Time limit) and 74 (Joinder of parties)
+The Code, sections 56 (Increase in guarantor’s liabilities), 70 (Court may reopen unjust transactions), 71 (Orders on reopening of transactions), 72 (Court may review unconscionable interest and other charges), 73 (Time limit) and 74 (Joinder of parties)

 6E.
 Loans for conservation of heritage items—exemption from Code